noura2tarek/Counter_App/README.md

 then a message is shown and
 rebuild the text widget in body according to the state using builder parameter.
 **
-And **the counter view2** body uses bloc listener which listens to the counter value if reaches a negative value and bloc builder to update the text widget in body. (to achieve 5,6 points in requirements).
+And **the counter view2** uses bloc listener which listens to the counter value if reaches a negative value and bloc builder to update the text widget in body. (to achieve 5,6 points in requirements).
 **